Grow Up, Tony Phillips: Production

 Funding for Grow Up, Tony Phillips was partially raised through a successful Kickstarter campaign, which raised $75,000.
 While writing the script, Hagins wanted to focus on the transition between adult and child that occurs with Halloween, which she felt was often overlooked in many films.
 The script was a departure the genre from her previous films, as the dark tones depressed her and Hagins wanted to "a movie that had no genre at all".
-In 2012 AJ Bowen was confirmed to be performing in the film.
+In 2012 A. J. Bowen was confirmed to be performing in the film.
 Filming began in mid-November 2012 in Austin, Texas.
 Hagins experienced some difficulty with shooting, as some businesses already had Christmas decorations up but decided to work them into the script as a plot point.

 Reception

 Critical reception for Grow Up, Tony Phillips was mostly positive.
 Common criticisms revolved around the film's storytelling, as some reviewers such as Film School Rejects felt that there were "some serious story elements that are left dangling in all but the most superficial ways", which interfered with a film that they otherwise enjoyed.
 Hagins received praise for the film's acting and for what the Daily Texan saw as "genuine truths about how high school can dissolve the most intense friendships".
 Vox and Twitch Film both gave mostly positive reviews, with Twitch Film praising the movie's cinematography and film score.